 Cut blooms in the cool of the day.
 Do not cut more than one third of a plant's stems and foliage, leave plenty to nourish the plant for future growth.
 Re-cut stems at an angle just before putting in a vase.
 Make the fresh cuts under water for best water uptake.
 Change water in the vase frequently.

-Experiment and have fun: store-bought blooms need to withstand shipping, but home gardeners can snip even delicate blooms for bouquets!
+Experiment and have fun: store-bought blooms need to withstand storage and shipping, but home gardeners can use almost any flower for bouquets.

 We are happy to offer our customers new plant varieties including many that are exclusive to our company or extremely difficult to locate.
 Our selections are based upon many outstanding features including extended seasonal interest of flowers, foliage and overall form combined with ease of culture.
 We hope you enjoy these selections!>New in 2013 Varieties

 Evergreens in the garden offer year-round color and beauty, create structure and a sense of permanence, and provide beautiful texture from a variety of foliage.

 Choose from a wide range of ultimate sizes for the perfect addition to your garden.
 Use large growing evergreens to create stately, prominent focal points.
 Mid size evergreens are excellent to anchor mixed plantings of shrubs and perennials, or to create stunning low evergreen borders with a mix of forms, texture, and colors.
 Small and miniature varieties are perfect for containers, bordering patio gardens, and as design elements in railroad and other miniature settings.

 Grasses are a versatile group with selections for sunny or shady areas.